Zeppelin LZ 38

 Zeppelin LZ 38 (designated LZ 38) was Zeppelin P Class airship of the German Imperial Army.
-It was the first to bomb London, United Kingdom.
+It was the first to bomb London, the capital of the United Kingdom.

 Operational history

 Airship LZ 38 was the first of the new P class, of which a total of 21 were built for the army and navy by the end of 1915.
 With a length of 163.5 m, the ships were the longest zeppelins to date.
 With this increase in size the diameter of the ships and their gas volume lift power also increased considerably.
 With this added lift the Zeppelin was then equipped with four engines.

 The first P class Zeppelin constructed was LZ 38, assigned to the Army and first flown on 3 May 1915.
 LZ 38 was first used on the Eastern Front with the Königsberg and Schneidemühl locations and then moved to Düsseldorf and Brussels-Evere in early May 1915 for use in the West.

 After a series of raids on the East coast of England it attacked London.
 In total it carried out five raids on England.